aerospike/aerospike-vector-search-examples/README.md

 ## Sample Applications
-This repo contains examples apps for utilizing Aerospike Vector Search.
-Currently these are all written in Python.
+This repo contains sample apps for utilizing Aerospike Vector Search.
+All of the current these are all written in Python.
 A brief description of example is below.

 * [Basic Search](./basic-search/README.md) - This is a simple application used to showcase the Python client.